Fuxingmen station (Tianjin Metro): Platforms

 The platforms are arranged in side platform configuration, each 3.5 metres wide.
 The platforms have platform screen doors (PSDs).

+Station exits

-Fu Xing Men Station has three exits, all of which are located on either side of Weishan Road.
+Fuxingmen Station has three exits, all of which are located on either side of Weishan Road.
 A is located on the north-east side and B and C on the south-west.
 The exits are linked to the main structure station via two connecting bridges which span across the road.
 There are 2 elevators available.
 The respective exits and the nearby facilities and attractions are listed below: